-Please note: You are limited by Gem Air to 35 pounds of baggage per person.
+Please note: You are limited by Gem Air to 35 pounds of baggage per person on the flight from McCall to Salmon.
 Baggage handling on the small aircraft is made much easier if your luggage is soft-sided.

 We recommend you take on the river only what’s absolutely necessary.
 Keeping gear to a minimum ensures it will fit into the waterproof bags we supply and reduces unnecessary packing and unpacking in camp.
 If you do have extra baggage, we can have a limited amount transported to meet you after your trip, but we assume no responsibility for loss or damage.

 We recommend that you leave your valuables at home.
 For personal items like wallets, purses and cell phones, we recommend putting them in a zip-lock bag at the bottom of your waterproof bag with your clothing.